klemenkk/Impact-of-Removing-Cows-on-Climate/README.md

-# Killing al the cows
+# Killing all the cows
 Climate implications of reducing meat consumption (killing all the cows today "for the planet") today on the global average temperature.

 ![Climate projections of killing all the cows today](plots/Killing_all_the_cows.png "Effect of highest level of virtue signaling")